About this study

 Next you will participate in a double-blind treatment period where you will be randomized by chance to receive weekly subcutaneous (SC) infusions of either the investigational drug or the placebo.
 Neither you nor the study team will know which you receive.

-All participants will receive the investigational drug in the open-label extension period.
+All participants will receive the investigational drug in the main and extended open-label extension periods.

-About two months after you receive your last dose of the investigational drug, you will be asked to go to the study clinic for a final check on your health.
+If you do not enter the extended open-label extension treatment period, you will be asked to go to the study clinic about two months after you receive your last dose of the investigational drug for a final check on your health.

 Study visits